exric10/ab-go/README.md

 # Implementation of ab in Go

-Now we were told to implement **Apache Benchmark** on Go, including the `-n,-c,-k` parameters, which defines the number of requests, the number of concurrent requests and the decision whether activate the Keep-Alive feature or not.
+Now we were told to implement **Apache Benchmark** on Go, including the `-n`, `-c`, `-k` parameters, which defines the number of requests, the number of concurrent requests and whether to activate the Keep-Alive feature or not.

 You can find the implementation on the ***goab.go*** file